Attorneys spar over plan to bring dangerous nuke material to Nevada

 Attorneys for the Nevada Attorney General’s office said the study referenced by the federal government relies on data from 2010.
 And because Las Vegas’ population and overall population density has increased since then, they continued, a new study must be done.

-Crowell also said afterwards that the Department of Energy has changed how it has classified the material, from waste to weapons-usable material in order to a new environmental review.
+Crowell also said afterward that the Department of Energy has changed how it has classified the material, from waste to weapons-usable material, in order to avoid a new environmental review.

 Crowell testified that the material — believed to be plutonium 239 — is more volatile than the type of plutonium used to trigger nuclear explosions.
 Plutonium 239, one of the major isotopes used in nuclear weapons, is likely to be in a powder or granular form, making it inherently less stable than the plutonium that has been put into what are called pits — the cores of implosion nuclear weapons.